doubleodd/website/src/intro.md

 Handling the exceptional case related to point doublings is harder.
-This case can be detected with a simple test, but this leads to conditional execution, i.e. non constant-time behaviour, which is unsafe in all generality (timing attacks will detect that occurrence and that leads to information leaks).
+This case can be detected with a simple test, but this leads to conditional execution, i.e. non constant-time behaviour, which is unsafe in all generality (timing attacks will detect that occurrence which may lead to information leaks).
 In general, one can apply *both* formulas, for general addition and for doubling, and select the right one afterwards in a constant-time way, but this is expensive. *Complete formulas* that